dropchop-com/snakejar/README.md

 other OSes and versions.

-In the future, we might support additional stuff, but don't count on it (since our main use is in Linux Containers).
+In the future, we might support additional stuff, but don't count on it (since our main use is in Linux Containers with Quarkus).

 ## Usage
 We support single usage pattern: